MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

 ## Current Work Focus

 The primary focus is migrating the Transcript Automation System frontend from its current implementation to a modern architecture using Vite and shadcn/ui.
-We have successfully completed the initial scaffolding and are now ready to begin migrating the actual functionality.
+We have successfully completed the initial scaffolding, core services migration, shared data hooks implementation, and routing implementation.
+We are now ready to implement the feature-specific management hooks and components.
 This involves:

 1. **Completed: Setting up a new Vite project** with React 18 in the temp_vite_v3 directory
 2. **Completed: Implementing the new directory structure** according to the feature-based architecture
 3. **Completed: Integrating shadcn/ui** with Tailwind CSS v3 for consistent UI components
-4. **Next: Migrating components** from the current implementation to the new structure
+4. **Completed: Migrating core services** to the new structure with improved error handling
+5. **Completed: Implementing shared data hooks** with React Query for state management
+6. **Completed: Implementing routing** with react-router-dom for navigation between features
+7. **Next: Implementing feature-specific management hooks** for business logic

 ## Recent Changes